-We offer the industry's first modular solar power block, the Oasis® system, which combines SunPower solar panels and tracker technology into a scalable 1.5 MW solar power block, which streamlines the construction process while optimizing the use of available land by conforming to the contours of the production site.
+We offer Power Plant customers the Oasis system, a modular product which combines SunPower solar panels, DC electrical components, and sun tracking technology into a scalable 2.5 MW solar power block.
+Oasis streamlines the construction process while optimizing the use of available land by conforming to the contours of the production site.
 The power block kits are shipped pre-assembled to the job site for rapid field installation.
-The Oasis operating system is designed to support future grid interconnection requirements for large-scale solar power plants, such as voltage ride-through and power factor control.
 More than 2 GW of the Oasis system is installed or under contract worldwide.
-The Oasis system was deployed at the 748 MW Solar Star Projects in California, formerly known as Antelope Valley Solar Projects, the world's largest solar power project to date.
-Our robotic solar power plant cleaning system technology has been deployed on many of the utility-scale solar power systems for which we provide O&M services.
-The robots may be configured for use with a variety of solar panels and mounting types, including fixed-tilt arrays and single access trackers and significantly reduce water use and improve system performance.
+The Oasis system was deployed at the 748 MW Solar Star Projects in California, one of the world's largest operating solar power plants.
+The Oasis system also offers a variety of value-added features such as the Oasis GEO design optimization software, Oasis plant operating software, and the Oasis robotic cleaning system which has been used to clean over 10 GW of panels globally offering significant performance and operational benefits to project owners.

-Our single axis tracking systems automatically pivot solar panels to track the sun's movement throughout the day.
+The Oasis single axis tracking system automatically pivots solar panels to track the sun's movement throughout the day.
 This tracking feature increases the amount of sunlight that is captured and converted into energy by up to 30% over flat or fixed-tilt systems, depending on geographic location and local climate conditions.
-A single motor and drive mechanism can control 10 to 20 rows, or more than 200 KW, of solar panels.
-This multi-row feature represents a cost advantage for our customers over dual axis tracking systems, as such systems require more motors, drives, land, and power to operate per KW of capacity.
+The third-generation Oasis tracking system offers significant customer benefits such as improved land utilization, higher energy production, lower-cost operations and maintenance, and higher reliability over competing products.